guillepinto/guillepinto.github.io/content/_index.md

       date_format: 'January 2006'
       # Education or Experience section first?
       is_education_first: false
-  - block: skills
-    content:
-      title: Skills & Hobbies
-      username: admin
   - block: collection
     content:
       title: Selected Projects
       text: I enjoy making things.
-Here are a selection of projects that I have worked on over the years.
+Here are some projects that I have worked on over the years.
       filters:
         folders:
           - projects